Back to All Events

 • A clearer sense of your project’s shape, purpose, and direction

-• Individual mentoring and editorial guidance in a supportive, imaginative community
+• Individual mentoring and editorial guidance in a supportive and committed small group

 Course Format